tung/ruggrogue/book/field-of-view.md

 Finally, even though a slope is created between two points, its influence extends beyond them.
 This is what allows our field of view to properly expand outwards from the starting tile.

-An important property of slopes is that they can be *compared*; slope comparison will be used later on to do things like test of a tile is symmetrically visible, for example.
+An important property of slopes is that they can be *compared*; slope comparison will be used later on to do things like test if a tile is symmetrically visible, for example.
 Low slopes are considered to be of a value less than higher slopes.
 One way to compare two slopes, `a` and `b`, is to define a less-than-or-equal-to inequality, like so: